WalletConnect/walletconnect-docs/docs/specs/servers/keys/identity-keys.md

 ## Short Description

 These are randomly generated ed25519 key pairs that are only present one per client.
-The Wallet user signs a CAIP-122 message to generate a CACAO that authorizes the client's identity key to sign messages on the behalf of the Blockchain Account
+The Wallet user signs a CAIP-122 message to generate a CACAO that authorizes the client's identity key to sign messages on the behalf of the Blockchain Account.

 ## Key Authorization